pechom/scikit-feature/README.md

 Gini index values are initialized with value of 1, not 0.5 (0.5 not usable when you have more than 2 classes).

-Laplacian score uses supervised version by default.
+Laplacian score and SPEC uses supervised version by default.